tipoman9/wfb-stabilizer/README.md

 My groundstation PC has a nvidia gpu and opencv compiled with cuda support and can handle the stabilization demands at 720p.
 A lower-end PC may require running a lower resolution stream, lower fps, or adjusting the script to use a smaller ROI.

+## TipoMan EDIT 2024
+Added s separate thread for video processing which increased performance by 25%. qOpenHD will be started and brought to foreground, so that OSD is drawn.
+Overloading and video jitter  won't cause total image loss.
+Hotkeys
+Space or S - Switch on/off stabilized mode
+ESC or Q - exit and close qOpenHD

+On a i3-1215u can stabilize 1920x1080 at 50fps (30fps on Battery power), while recording h264 30fps video from the screen.